 Silverfish are quite sturdy, capable of going without food for up to an entire year.
 When they do feed, silverfish are partial to starchy snacks.
 Unlike humans with a hankering for starches like pasta and bread, silverfish opt for less delicious items such as glazed paper.
 However, items like sugar, vegetables, dried meat, and cereal fall into both human and silverfish diets.
 Silverfish will also eat some fabrics and insects, including other silverfish.
 In your home, they may feed on curtains, carpets, and other household linens, as well as the glue used to affix wallpaper or bind books.

-As with many other insects, silverfish seek out and thrive in humid environments and prefer to dwell where it is often between 72°F and 81°F, making Florida and Georgia two of the most desirable states for them to live.
+As with many other insects, silverfish seek out and thrive in humid environments and prefer to dwell where it is often between 72°F and 81°F, making Florida one of the most desirable states for them to live.
 Because they can survive in temperatures far outside of their preferred range, the summer heat is unfortunately not enough to take them out on its own.

 If you find yourself with a silverfish problem, an important first step is to try and remove as much moisture from indoor spaces as possible.
 Using dehumidifiers throughout the space where the silverfish set up camp is a good place to start.
 Adding in other measures such as frequent vacuuming, removing any standing water and paper products, and sealing cracks and holes, should also assist with the problem.